adarshmarvel22/Tele_Bot_Akasr/README.md

 ## Prerequisites

-To follow this tutorial, you will need:
+To follow this tutorial, we will need:

 - Python 3.7 or higher
 - A Telegram account and a smartphone